iangow/covid_israel/analysis.md

 ## Importing the data

-The following code reads in the data and rearranges it in a way that makes the analysis easier.
+The following code reads in the data from teh Excel spreadsheet and renames the variables using English variable names (the original data use Hebrew).

 ``` r
 t <- "israel_covid.xlsx"